Tsunki: Shamanic song invocation

-Tsunki Association (Asociación Tsunki)
+Organization

 A shaman's organization within the Shuar Federation (Federación Shuar).
 It teaches traditional Shuar and Achuar medicine to shamans with training in gathering and preparing plant medicines.

-Tsunki beliefs among the Shuar
+Shuar people's beliefs

 The relationship between Tsunki and the Shuar people is a personalized relationship unlike that of other spirits.
-Tsunki has a strong social connection to humans and often appears to individuals that are becoming shamans.
+Tsunki has a strong social connection to humans and often appears to people are becoming shamans.
 Shuar beliefs see the water spirit as being innately powerful.
 The discussion of Tsunki's gender is also a topic of discussion in Shuar beliefs.
 Male shamans see Tsunki as a female spiritual figure with which intercourse is often practiced.
 In contrast, female shamans conceive of Tsunki as a male.
-Non-shamanic individuals, however, conceptualize the spirit as a male figure.
+Non-shamanic people conceptualize the spirit as a male figure.

 Interaction with Tsunki and other spirits is obtained through visions facilitated through the use of hallucinogenic plants.
-The degree of contact between individuals and Tsunki is also dependent upon the individual's actions towards the spirit.
+The degree of contact between people and Tsunki is also dependent upon a person's actions toward the spirit.